-The Department of Communication provides grants to all registered Communication graduate students who are invited to present papers or posters at professional conferences.
+- The Department of Communication provides grants to all registered Communication graduate students who are invited to present papers or posters at professional conferences.
 Award amounts are based on geographic location and the maximum award is $700 once per fiscal year.
 You can submit the conference travel grant request up to 30 days after the start date of the conference and awards are posted on or about the 15th of every month.
 The government sees this as taxable income.

 - The Graduate School provides grants to all graduate students who are invited to present papers or posters at professional conferences.
 Award amounts are based on geographic location and the maximum award is $700 once per fiscal year.
 See the Graduate School Conference Grant form for full eligibility requirements.
 The government sees this as taxable income.

-- When student travel is entirely or partially supported on a faculty account, please use Concur.
+- When student travel is entirely or partially supported on a faculty account, please contact Dustin Page.
 It is processed as a reimbursement and requires additional documentation.

 - The Outstanding CALS Graduate Teaching Assistant recognizes graduate TAs who have made an important contribution to the instructional program of the College.